 On this Page

 There are some differences in developing apps for Oculus for Business (OFB) customers you should be aware of.
-You may use the Unity, Unreal Engine, Native, or WebXR to development workflows to create your applications, but there are some software and features that are not supported.
-For more detail on Oculus app development, refer to the development guides for each software engine.
+You may use the Unity, Unreal Engine, Native, or WebXR development workflows to create your applications, but there are some software and features that are not supported.
+The Oculus Browser will not be available at launch, however webtasks will be supported at launch.
+For more information on Oculus app development, refer to the development guides for each software engine.

 The Oculus ISV Program is a program that works with enterprise developers and Independent Software Vendors (ISVs) to engage with Oculus in order to accelerate customer adoption of VR solutions built for Oculus enterprise products.
 For more information, please refer to our Oculus ISV Program overview.

 Oculus for Business applications are hosted, managed, and distributed by either the developer or the customer.
 Your customer’s Device Manager tool controls the deployment of applications to their fleet of headsets.
-You will need to provide a link to the APK files for deployment and updates.
+You will need to provide a link to the APK and associated OBB files to deploy apps and updates.
 For additional information about app distribution, refer to our document on application distribution.

 Data security is a top priority for every enterprise, and so is the ability to keep business-critical technology running smoothly at all times.
 Oculus for Business is built on the enterprise-grade Workplace by Facebook infrastructure with account management and access control tools to authenticate admins into our device management web portal and device setup mobile app.
 We also follow Workplace data handling and security protocols to store headset data and ensure that our customers wholly own the data associated with their devices.
 Finally, in the event of hardware or software issues, we offer exceptional customer support and extended warranties to get customers back up and running fast.